Sandylnmi/90DaysOfDevOps/2026/day-53/services.md

 **Verify:** What does the EXTERNAL-IP column show?
 Why is it `<pending>` on a local cluster?

+  - The EXTERNAL-IP column shows the public or external IP address assigned to a Kubernetes service, allowing external traffic to reach it.
+It shows <pending> on a local cluster (like Minikube or Kind) because there is no cloud provider load balancer available to automatically provision and assign an external IP address.
+  - Why <pending> on a Local Cluster?
+      - No Load Balancer Provider: Services of type LoadBalancer depend on external infrastructure, such as cloud providers (AWS, GCP, Azure), to assign an IP.
+Local environments lack this component by default.
+      - Missing Controller: Local clusters lack a "cloud controller manager" to manage the external IP request.
+  - NodePort: Use type: NodePort instead of LoadBalancer to expose the service on a specific port on your node IP.
+  - Port-Forwarding: Use kubectl port-forward to access the service directly.

 ---

 ### Task 6: Understand the Service Types Side by Side